mistupv/csp_tracker/README.md

 	<- STOPPED_TRACE (deadlock)

-Finally, when the specification produces an infinite computation, we can define a timeout to stop automatically this execution.
+Finally, in those cases when the specification produces an infinite computation, we can define a timeout to stop automatically this execution.
 This is the case of '[ex6.csp](https://github.com/mistupv/csp_tracker/blob/master/examples/ex6.csp)'.
 Assume that we want to execute it during 5 miliseconds.

 	4> csp_tracker:track('examples/ex6.csp','MAIN',[only_externals,5]).